-Norovirus was detected in low levels in the mussels at all three sites on 20 October 2020, and at Pukeora and Koutu reefs on 26 May 2021 (Table 7).
+Norovirus was detected in low levels in the mussels at two sites on 20 March 2022 (Table 7).
 Factors which can increase the risk of norovirus infection in shellfish include prolonged onshore winds which can direct the effluent back towards shore, and norovirus infection rates in the community which will directly affect the levels of norovirus in the HWWTP wastewater.

-The acceptable E. coli limit (230 MPN/100 g) was exceeded in one sample of mussels, collected from Koutu Reef on 1 March 2021 (Table 7).
-At 790 MPN/100g this exceeded the maximum E. coli standard (700 MPN/100 g).
+The acceptable E. coli limit (230 MPN/100 g) was exceeded in one sample of mussels, collected from Koutu Reef on 1 February 2022 (Table 7).
+At 5,400 MPN/100 g this significantly exceeded the maximum E. coli standard of 700 MPN/100 g.

 Faecal indicator bacteria counts in the shoreline waters were generally low throughout the monitoring year (Table 7).
-The 14 MPN/100 ml guideline value was exceeded at Pukeroa Reef on 26 May 2021, but the upper guideline value (43 MPN/100 ml) was not exceeded on any occasion.
+The 14 MPN/100 ml guideline value was exceeded slightly at the 350 m NW and Pukeroa Reef sites on 20 March 2022, but the upper guideline value (43 MPN/100 ml) was not exceeded on any occasion.

 The conductivity results associated the seawater samples indicate that generally there was very little freshwater influence in the shoreline waters.